CMU-TBD/HumANav-Release/README.md

 ### Download SD3DIS data
 Follow the instructions in [`sd3dis/README.md`](https://github.com/CMU-TBD/tbd_SocNavBenchmark/blob/master/sd3dis/README.md) to correctly install the building/area meshes.

-Note: HumANav is independent of the actual indoor office environment and human meshes used.
+Note: `tbd_SocNavBenchmark` is independent of the actual indoor office environment and human meshes used.
 In this work we use human meshes exported from the [SURREAL](https://www.di.ens.fr/willow/research/surreal/data/) dataset and scans of indoor office environments from the [S3DIS](http://buildingparser.stanford.edu/dataset.html) dataset.
-However, if you would like to use other meshes, please download and configure them yourself and update the parameters in renderer_params.py to point to your data installation.
+However, if you would like to use other meshes, please download and configure them yourself and update the parameters in `central_params.py` to point to your data installation.

 ## Setup
-### Install Anaconda, gcc, g++
+### Install Anaconda, gcc, g++, libassimp-dev
 ```
 # Install Anaconda
 wget https://repo.anaconda.com/archive/Anaconda3-2019.07-Linux-x86_64.sh